Softnet-Free/softnet-ms/docs/users/access-rights.md

 ![]({{ site.baseurl }}{% link assets/images/image_usr.3_3.png %})

 Stewart is a Contact user associated with the contact Ben Stewart.
 Now he can create client entities and set up client applications that can interact with IP cameras with the rights of the "<span class="text-role">User</span>" role.
-[Here you can see an another complete example of granting a contact access to IP cameras]({{ site.baseurl }}{% link docs/contacts/using-contacts.md %}).
+[Here you can see another complete example of granting access to IP cameras to a contact]({{ site.baseurl }}{% link docs/contacts/using-contacts.md %}).

 In addition, we assigne the "<span class="text-role">Administrator</span>" role to Owner, and the "<span class="text-role">Operator</span>" role to GuardPost.
 After this we have the following view of the "<span class="text-blue">users</span>" section: